-This seminar explores selected topics in U.S. social and cultural history through a reading of both classic and newer studies in areas such as race, ethnicity, class and gender.
-Students will be exposed to both theoretical approaches to these issues as well as monograph case studies.
+Selected topics in U.S. social and cultural history through a reading of both classic and newer studies in areas such as race, ethnicity, class, and gender.
+Students are exposed to both theoretical approaches to these issues as well as monograph case studies.